Mikey Nicholls: New Japan Pro-Wrestling (2019–present)

 In 2020 and 2021, Nicholls was unable to enter Japan due to COVID-19 travel restrictions.
-Despite this, on May 14, 2022 at Capital Collision, he appeared for New Japan's American subsidiary, where he was reunited with Shane Haste.
+Despite this, on 14 May 2022 at Capital Collision, he appeared for New Japan's American subsidiary, NJPW Strong, where he was reunited with Shane Haste.
 TMDK and Bad Dude Tito defeated the United Empire, with Nicholls pinning Kyle Fletcher for the win.
 Nicholls would point to the stable's logo on his tights as Tito joined TMDK.
 Haste and Nicholls then entered a tournament to become the inaugural Strong Openweight Tag Team Champions, but were defeated in the semi-final to the pairing of Christopher Daniels and Yuya Uemura.

+Nicholls returned to NJPW in November teaming with Haste in the World Tag League.
+The duo finished with a total of 12 points, narrowly failing to advance to the finals.

+On 4 January 2023 at Wrestle Kingdom 17, Nicholls competed in the New Japan Ranbo, but failed to last until the final 4.
+Later in the show, Nicholls and Haste approached Zack Sabre Jr., who had just won the NJPW World Television Championship, and offered him a TMDK shirt, which he accepted, officially joining the stable.
+The following day at New Year Dash!!, Sabre teamed with Nicholls and Haste to defeat Chaos (Hirooki Goto, Tomohiro Ishii and Yoshi-Hashi).
+At the event, the trio also added young lion, Kosei Fujita as a new member.
+The victory at New Year Dash!! caused Nicholls and Haste to be in contention for the IWGP Tag Team Championship, held by Bishamon (Hirooki Goto and Yoshi-Hashi).
+Haste and Nicholls received their title shot on 5 February at The New Beginning in Sapporo, but were unsuccessful in defeating Bishamon.
+In April, the duo faced new champions Aussie Open (Mark Davis and Kyle Fletcher) for the titles, but again failed to capture the titles.
+In July, Nicholls competed in the annual G1 Climax tournament, competing in the C Block.
+Nicholls finished his tournament campaign with 4 points, failing to advance to the quarterfinal round.

 Personal life

 Since 2017, Nicholls has been married to Danielle McDonald.
-The couple have a daughter together.
+The couple have two children together.